ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 This document demonstrates the development of a Ballerina project and shows how to use the `Ballerina Tool` to fetch, build, and install Ballerina modules.
 These commands work with repositories that are both local and remote.

-Ballerina Central is a globally hosted module management system that is used to discover, download, and publish modules.
+Ballerina Central is a globally-hosted module management system that is used to discover, download, and publish modules.

 The `Ballerina Tool` requires you to organize your code in a specific way.
 This document explains the simplest way to get it up and running with a Ballerina installation.